Up North Bass Circuit Bylaws

 - There will not be more than 3 tournaments held East of Highway 53 (excluding the T.O.C.).

 - Due to their geographical location Spooner Lake will be considered as a West of Hwy.
 53 lake & Whitefish Lake (Bardon) will be considered as a East of Hwy.
 53 lake.

 - The 5 tournaments will be held every year as follows unless decided different at the winter meeting.
 Saturday before Memorial weekend, fourth Saturday in June, last Saturday in July,

-weekend, & the 2nd Saturday after Labor Day weekend.
+Saturday before Labor Day weekend, & the second Saturday after Labor Day weekend.
 Last minute changes may occur due to conflicts with other tournaments.

 - The T.O.C. will be held on a lake that the cicuit has not fished in four years or longer.